-Although commonplace in overseas countries such as the United States, it is still a comparatively new concept in Australia – and mostly limited to the larger cities, such as Sydney, Melbourne and Brisbane.
+Although commonplace in overseas countries such as the United States, it is still a comparatively new concept in Australia – and mostly limited to the larger cities, such as Sydney and Melbourne.

 There is also a misconception that buyer’s agents only work with property moguls with plenty of cash to spare – but they can be just as useful to those starting out on the property ladder.

-While real estate agents commonly represent the people wanting to sell their home, a buyer’s agent instead works to protect your interests as the property buyer.
+While real estate agents commonly represent the people wanting to sell their home, a buyer’s agent instead works on behalf of the property buyer.
 If you’ve ever been through the hassle of looking at houses for sale and trying to buy a property, imagine how great it would be to have somebody in your corner – advocating on your behalf!

 The role of a buyer’s agent, is to find out exactly what you are looking for in a property.
-During the briefing process, they will ask about all your requirements: from budget, number of bedrooms and bathrooms, car parking, and preferred age of the property, to whether you will be living in it yourself, or are buying for investment purposes.
+During the briefing process, they will ask about all your requirements: from budget, number of bedrooms and bathrooms, car parking, and preferred age and location of the property, to whether you will be living in it yourself, or are buying for investment purposes.